213withani/thinglearned/ReactJS.md

 @28:51
 Just Javascript

-Note: to use JS inside JSX use {}, can be nested.
+Note: to use JS inside JSX use {}, can be nested mostly inside render return.

 # Use {} inside JSX